mrhi44/InfiniteRecharge/README.md

 - [JLimelight](https://github.com/Team6090/JLimelight)
 - [LibOI](https://github.com/Team6090/LibOI)

-In the even you want to use a local copy of any of the above projects, specify the `useLocalProject` property to clone it to the project directory.
+In the even you want to use a local copy of all of the above projects, specify the `useSubmodules` property to clone them to the project directory.
 For example:

-        $ gradle clean build -PuseLocalSwerveIO

-or:

-        $ gradle clean build -PuseLocalJLimelight -PuseLocalLibOI

-You can also use any combination of the above commands, or you can run this command to include all known dependencies:

-        $ gradle clean build -PallLocal
+        $ gradle clean build -PuseSubmodules

-These commands will compile and include a local copy of the project(s) so that you can make modifications and whatnot to the source code on your disk, then include the changes in your robot code.
-On the first run, you will need internet access to clone the projects.
-Any sequential runs should also be done online when possible to pull the latest code.
+This command will compile and include a local copy of the project(s) so that you can make modifications and whatnot to the source code on your disk, then include the changes in your robot code.
+The projects are git submodules, so use git to keep them up to date.

 ## Competition Checklist
 - [ ] Update Laptops